paulcaseys/axure-boilerplate/README.md

 4. Right-click `Axure` and select 'Show Package Contents'
 5. Go to `/Applications/Axure RP Pro 6.5.app/Contents/Resources/DefaultSettings/Prototype_Files/`
 6. Paste the `plugins` and `resources` directories (agree to overwrite the existing files)
-7. Install the fonts in `icon-fonts` (double-click each ttf and select Install Font)
+7. Install the fonts by going to `/resources/css/fonts/` and double-clicking on each ttf file and clicking 'Install Font'.
 8. Restart/Open Axure

 You have now installed the default settings.
 Now when you generate a prototype, it will generate custom javascript and css.